Cash for Industrial Trash

 In Britain, a fine china manufacturer broke the occasional plate as it turned out its plates and bowls.
 Instead of pitching broken crockery in the dumpster, the company sold the material to a nearby brick maker.

-.
+This is industrial symbiosis.
 In biology, symbiosis means a close association between different species, often benefiting each.
 In industrial symbiosis, the “species” are different companies, producing and using different materials.
 Nearby firms exchange materials, energy, water, and waste – and the benefits are often financial and environmental.

 How do these exchanges between companies create benefits?
 In the fine china example, the brick maker pays less for the broken crockery than it would to get virgin clay, the usual input for bricks.
 The china is a higher-quality input than clay.
 And the china company gets money for its mistakes, instead of paying a disposal fee.